romulomaislegal/romulomaislegal/README.md

 - 👋 Hi, I’m @romulomaislegal
 - 👀 I’m interested in technology for attorneys, judiciary and so forth
-- 🌱 I’m currently learning jurimetrics
+- 🌱 I’m currently learning jurimetrics to be applied to this market
 - 💞️ I’m looking to collaborate on apps designed for attorneys, law firms, judiciary to improve their work with technology, jurimetrics.
-Mixing this to create faster lawsuits, better thesis, money savings with deals and so many things
+Mixing this to create faster lawsuits, better thesis, money savings with less provisionings and deals and so many things and much more
 - 📫 How to reach me
 - instagram: @romuloschifer
 - whatsapp: 48 988151702